 “I would like to work remotely twice a week; these days will help me balance my childcare responsibilities in the early mornings but I’ll also use the time away from the office to focus on strategy and business development.
 It’s very important that I’m not out of the loop and that the team’s opportunity to collaborate isn’t diminished so here are my suggestions for managing that…”

-“I struggle to start productive for a 5-day week so I’d prefer to just work four days and take Fridays off.”
+“I struggle to start production for a 5-day week so I’d prefer to just work four days and take Fridays off.”

 “My commute is a nightmare so I’ll be with you as early as I can manage in the mornings.”